BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/README.md

 ## Table-Tool-Examples

-A collection of JCL members that demonstrate the use of Table Tool for reporting.
+A collection of JCL and processor members that demonstrate the use of Table Tool.
 Many of these were produced as a result of requests from the [Endevor Community website](https://community.broadcom.com/home).